Curve diffusion and straightening flows on parallel lines: Curvature estimates in and global analysis

-\begin{rmk}[\L{}ojasiewicz-Simon] There are by now many ways to obtain convergence from a position such as this one.
+\begin{rmk}[\L{}ojasiewicz-Simon] Once we have subconvergence, there are by now several ways to upgrade to full convergence.
 The approach of Simon \cite{Simon83}, using in particular the \L{}ojasiewicz-Simon inequality, can be used to obtain full convergence of the flow.
 Simon's original application was to study the asymptotics of second-order quasilinear parabolic systems on Riemannian manifolds with application to minimal submanifold theory.
 However the technique has incredible generality (Simon's work is itself an infinite-dimensional generalisation of \L{}ojasiewicz's work on analytic functions) and is by now used in all areas of parabolic PDE, including our setting here of fourth-order problems with boundary.

 For the elastic flow, all candidate limits have zero energy.
 They are not separated in standard function spaces, being continuous in the $C^0$-norm for example.
 Movement in a direction perpendicular to $e$ corresponds to a degeneracy in the differential operator.